 A visit to one of Wales' many historic sites can be ideal for children and young adults with autism, providing an immersive and engaging way to learn about the past.

-Swansea’s National Waterfront Museum provides an accessible way to learn about our industrial heritage.
+Abertawe's (Swansea) National Waterfront Museum provides an accessible way to learn about our industrial heritage.
+You can find out what to expect with pre-visit information, plus sensory maps and backpacks are available.
 There are a host of interactive exhibits to explore, while the machinery gallery gives enquiring minds the opportunity to see complex equipment in action.
 There’s also a chill out room for any visitors who need to take a moment away from all the sensory stimulus.

 The Royal Mint Experience run autism-friendly tours run on the first Sunday of each month at 9:15am.
 Visitors are also welcome to call to arrange a different day or time.
 On the tour, the sound and lighting stimulants are reduced and the pace is determined by the group who book on.
 Staff liaise prior to the visit to make any necessary accommodations.

-At Picton Castle and Gardens near Haverfordwest, visitors can enjoy a range of activities.
-There are over 40 acres of gardens to explore, providing plenty of space, plus the Welsh Owl Garden and Zoo, where you can get a closer look at creatures like owls, otters and exotic birds.
+At Picton Castle and Gardens near Hwlffordd (Haverfordwest), visitors can enjoy a range of activities.
+There are over 40 acres of gardens and woodlands to explore, providing plenty of space.

 Animal encounters and glorious gardens